Coatings for turbine blades

 The increase in jet engine efficiency over the past 60 years The increase in turbine temperature over the past 60 years

 Increase in operational temperature of turbine components.
 After Schulz et al, Aero.
 Sci.
-Techn.7:2003, p73-80.
+Techn.
+7:2003, p.
+73-80.

 Economical and, today, environmental concerns continue to provide impetus for operating the engines at ever increasing temperatures, thereby improving the thermodynamic efficiency and reducing pollutant emissions.

-Coatings in gas turbine serve a variety of purposes, whether in jet engines, land-based power generation turbines or marine engines.
+Coatings in gas turbines serve a variety of purposes, whether in jet engines, land-based power generation turbines or marine engines.
 A first requirement to operate turbines at higher temperatures was, of course, improved strength.
 Unfortunately, these conditions also mean severe oxidation/corrosion problems, and to make things worse, the improvement in mechanical properties of the base alloys was made at the expense of environmental resistance.

 To discuss the role and use of coatings, it is necessary to first have a look at a gas turbine (below, a jet engine) and get an idea of the different problems the materials encounter.